 So, how do you start saving for retirement?
 You start saving for retirement by investing in your employer's plan as soon as you are eligible.
-Before becoming eligible, do research and educate yourself on the funds within the plan and the fees associated with that plan.
+Before becoming eligible, research and educate yourself on the funds within the plan and the fees associated with that plan.
 Most employers will put your retirement savings into a Target Retirement Fund if you do not make an election.
-This could be the most secure option for you until you can research the available funds.
+This could be your most secure option until you can research the available funds.
 However, don't stop there when determining the best return on investment for your retirement fund.

 How to Become a 401(k) Millionaire

 See my feature in How To Make Yourself a Retirement Millionaire.

 Here are some things that you can do to educate yourself on your investment options: